 I guess we all have a story, never did I think mine was all that interesting.
-Many times people will ask me, “When did you start running?”, “why did you start running?”or “what’s your story?”
+Many times people will ask me, “When did you start running?”, “why did you start running?” or “what’s your story?”
 These are the same questions I would ask others, my curiosity into their story, their beginning.
 The responses I often heard, “I’ve run most of my life,” “I ran in high school or college.”
-At first those responses immediately intimidated keeping me from sharing my story.
-The feeling like I don’t belong in the category of “runner,” no back ground or history of being a runner.
+At first those responses immediately intimidated me, and kept me from sharing my story.
+The feeling that I don’t belong in the category of “runner,” because I have no back ground or history of being a runner.
 But we all “have a story” and just like moving to the starting line of a race I put those fears behind me, this is my story to share.

 My story starts as a full time mom of 3 kids and basically a couch potato.
 Oh I played basketball in junior high and high school, grew up snow and water skiing, rode bikes and was always active outside.
 But being a mom and working full time when my two oldest were young, I wasn’t very active.
 As the girls got of age, my oldest daughter went off to college and number two was going to follow soon.
 Our third child was born in 2001 and at that point I had become a full time stay at home Mom.

 Fast forward to 2012, at the age of 48 I was basically overweight and out of shape, then a friend invited me to start hiking with her.
 It was also a bonus that I could get my 3 dogs out of the house.
 Not to mention that for the first time since living in Georgia, this was an opportunity to begin to explore parks and recreation areas that I’d never been to before.